Vyral/sandy-eagon-blog/_posts/2017-11-27-the-puget-sound-market-is-only-going-to-get-more-competitive.md

 {% include pullquote.html %}

-If last spring gave us two black eyes, this spring will probably give us a bloody nose.
+If last spring gave us two black eyes, this spring will probably give us that along with a bloody nose.
 If you want to be in a home this spring, we need to talk right now about how to make this market work for you instead of against you.

-The only ways buyers are going to have a chance is by **losing contingencies and raising offer prices.** I would rather have you in a home by January or February and have that 10% price increase work in your favor instead of making you work even harder.
+The only ways buyers are going to have a chance is by&nbsp;**losing contingencies and raising offer prices.**&nbsp;I would rather have you in a home by January or February and have that 10% price increase work in your favor instead of making you work even harder.

-One of my clients said, “If prices are going to be 10% higher this spring, should I wait until spring to sell?”
+One of my seller clients said, “So if prices are going to be 10% higher this spring, shouldn't I wait until spring to sell?”
 Maybe.
-However, if you are looking to buy a home at the same time, you will still have to go out and buy in the spring market.
-Your offer will be contingent on the sale of your current home, which will only make things harder.
+However, if you are looking to buy a home at the same time, you will still have to go out and buy in the spring market.&nbsp;

 No matter what market you are going to buy and sell in, you are going to buy and sell in that market.
 I recommend that you make that happen this winter.
 That way, you will have peace of mind in March, April, and May while everyone else is scrambling to find a home, because you already found the home that works for you.